Repayment of Financial Aid Funds

 If the student is eligible for a Post-withdrawal disbursement of grant funds, a check or refund will be sent within 45 days of the date of the school's determination that the student withdrew.

-Students receiving Washington State Need Grant (SNG) are subject to the Washington State need Grant repayment policy as defined by the Washington Student Achievement Council.
+Students receiving Washington State Need Grant (SNG) and/or College Bound Scholarship (CBS) funds are subject to the Washington State Need Grant/College Bound repayment policy as defined by the Washington Student Achievement Council.
 This policy is effective only if a student completely terminates enrollment by withdrawing from or completing zero credits.

-Students who remain enrolled through at least 50% of the payment period (quarter) are considered to have earned 100% of the SNG received and will not owe a repayment to the SNG program.
+Students who remain enrolled through at least 50% of the payment period (quarter) are considered to have earned 100% of the SNG and/or CBS received and will not owe a repayment to the SNG or CBS program.
 Students who officially or unofficially withdraw before the 50% point of time will owe a repayment.
-The amount of the repayment is based on the date of the official withdrawal or the last date of attendance as documented by the student's instructors.
+The amount of the repayment is based on the date used in the Return to Title IV calculation (see above "How the Date of Withdrawal is Determined."
 Students will be billed for the amount of SNG considered unearned, less 50%.
 Only repayments of $50.00 or more will be identified.
-If a student attends a portion of a term and withdraws with no verified last date of attendance, the state grant repayment will be 50% of the grant with no additional adjustments.
+If a student attends a portion of a term and withdraws with no verified last date of attendance, the SNG and/or CBS repayment will be 50% of the grant with no additional adjustments.

 For example: A student receives a SNG award in the amount of $800.00.
 The student withdraws from the school at the end of the second week of the quarter.
 Based on the number of days in the quarter, the student earned 18% of their SNG or $144.00.
 The amount of the award that is considered unearned is $656.00 ($800.00 - $144.00).
 50% of the amount unearned, $328.00, is the amount the student is required to repay.